Advanced Search

 Scratch Space

-The HPC stack currently has 20TB of available scratch space at: /home/scratch-hpc This storage area is open to all and not backed up.
-Additionally any files not used within 3 months will be removed automatically.
+The HPC stack currently has 20TB of available scratch space at: /home/hpc-scratch This storage area is open to all and not backed up.
+Additionally any files not used within 3 months may be removed automatically.
+This scratch space is placed exclusively on PC...

 GRIT AD Password Reset